mackron/dred/README.md

 ![dred](http://dred.io/img/banner2_wide.png)

-dred is a fast, ultra-lightweight text editor.
+dred is a fast, ultra-lightweight graphical text editor.
 It currently weighs in at less than 500KB.
+The UI and some of the features compare well to modern editors like Atom or Sublime text but many complex bulky features and dependencies are omitted and it is written in pure C rather than a scripting language.

 Supported platforms include Windows, Linux and Mac.
 Linux and Mac depdend on GTK+3.